Exact and Approximate Counting of Database Repairs: Appendix

 \section{Appendix}

-We provide full proofs and additional explanations for the statements given in the main body of the paper that need to be proved.
-For the sake of readability, we repeat the technical statements.
+We provide full proofs and additional explanations for the technical results given in the main body of the paper that need to be proven.
+For the sake of readability, we repeat the statements.